 CALL FOR ABSTRACTS / YOUNG INVESTIGATOR AWARD

 Poster Session - We invite investigators to submit abstracts for the poster session, which is an important component of this conference.
-Posters will be displayed throughout the day with a dedicated 2 hour poster session during lunch.
+Posters will be displayed throughout the day with a dedicated poster session.
 Young Investigator Award Abstracts from graduate students and postdoctoral fellows will be considered for Young Investigator Awards.
-Five finalists will be chosen from the prescreening process.
 Three winners will be announced and each will be presented with prize and a plaque during the evening session.
-Winners will have the opportunity to give a brief achievement highlight (2 minutes) at the end of the award ceremony.
+Winners will have the opportunity to give a brief highlight of their work (2 minutes) at the end of the award ceremony.

 To qualify, you must register and submit an abstract to Dr. Mia Thi, the chair of the Poster Session and Young Investigator Award committee, by September 21, 2015 via email to: firstname.lastname@example.org.

 The abstract is limited to 1 page.
 Include in your abstract the study's objective, a brief statement of methods, a summary of the results obtained, conclusions, and significance.
-As this meeting focuses on communication within our region, we encourage you to submit your recent work (within 2015) to this Symposium, including work that may have been submitted to other meetings.
+As the Symposium aims to promote communication within our region, we encourage you to submit your recent work (within 2015) to this Symposium, including work that may have been submitted to other meetings.